 Journal of Psychiatric Nursing is an international quarterly periodical published on independent, unbiased, double-blinded and peer-review principles.
 The language of publication is English and there is also a Turkish translation of the articles published.

 Journal of Psychiatric Nursing aims to publish qualified and original clinical, experimental and basic research on Psychiatric Nursing at the international level.
 The journals scope also covers editorial comments, reviews of innovations in medical education and practice, case reports, scientific letters, educational articles, letters to the editor, articles on publication ethics, and reviews.The target readership includes academic members, specialists, residents, and general practitioners working in the fields of Psychiatric Nursing.

-The editorial and publication processes of the journal are conducted in accordance with the guidelines of the International Committee of Medical Journal Editors (ICMJE), the World Association of Medical Editors (WAME), the Council of Science Editors (CSE), the European Association of Science Editors (EASE), and the Committee on Publication Ethics (COPE).Journal of Psychiatric Nursing is indexed in Gale Engage (from 2010), TUBITAK-Turkish Medical Index (from 2011), Turkish National Citation Index (from 2011), EBSCO (from 2012), Turkish Psychiatric Index (from 2014) and the Web of Science, Emerging Sources Citation Index (ESCI) (from 2015), DOAJ (from 2018) and SCOPUS (from 2019).
+The editorial and publication processes of the journal are conducted in accordance with the guidelines of the International Committee of Medical Journal Editors (ICMJE), the World Association of Medical Editors (WAME), the Council of Science Editors (CSE), the European Association of Science Editors (EASE), and the Committee on Publication Ethics (COPE).Journal of Psychiatric Nursing is indexed in Gale Engage (from 2010), TUBITAK-Turkish Medical Index (from 2011), Turkish National Citation Index (from 2011), EBSCO (from 2012), Turkish Psychiatric Index (from 2014) and the Web of Science, Emerging Sources Citation Index (ESCI) (from 2015), DOAJ (from 2018), SCOPUS (from 2019) and ProQuest ( from 2020).

 The requirements for submission of manuscripts and detailed information about the evaluation process are available in the published journal and also as Instructions for Authors on the website (http://phdergi.org).Statements and opinions expressed in the Journal of Psychiatric Nursing reflect the views of the author(s).
 All liability for the advertisements rests with the appropriate organization(s).
 The Association of Psychiatric Nurses, the editor-in-chief and KARE Publishing do not accept any responsibility for these articles and advertisements.